-Basic understanding of private-sector accounting.
+Basic understanding of private-sector accounting and financial reporting.

 Accountants and auditors new to the public sector.